Julian Draxler: International career

 On 9 August 2011, Draxler scored on his debut for the Germany under-21 side in the 4–1 win over Cyprus in a 2013 UEFA European Under-21 Championship qualifier.

 On 7 May 2012, he was one of two uncapped players called up into the provisional squad for the UEFA Euro 2012 senior side for Germany.
 On 26 May 2012, he made his debut for the senior side in Germany's 5–3 loss to Switzerland, coming on as a substitute to replace Lukas Podolski in the 62nd minute.
 His first international goal was scored on 2 June 2013 in a friendly against the United States.
 The goal was scored in the 81st minute to bring the score to 3–4, finishing a rebound off goalkeeper Tim Howard.

-Draxler captained Germany in a goalless friendly against Poland in Hamburg on 13 May 2014, a match in which seven of his teammates were debutants.
+On 13 May 2014, Draxler captained Germany in a goalless friendly against Poland in Hamburg, a match in which seven of his teammates were debutants.

 In June 2014, Draxler was named in Germany's 23-man squad for the 2014 FIFA World Cup.
 He made his first World Cup appearance as a 76th-minute substitute for Sami Khedira in the semi-final 7–1 victory over Brazil.
 On 13 July, he was an unused substitute as Germany defeated Argentina at the Maracanã Stadium to win its fourth World Cup.

 Draxler made only two appearances for the world champions during the Euro 2016 qualifying campaign.
 However, he started on the left side of Germany's attack in four of their six matches at Euro 2016 finals, also appearing as a substitute in the quarter-final against Italy and converting his kick in the 6–5 penalty shootout win.
 He was named Man of the Match for his performance against Slovakia, assisting Mario Gómez's second goal before scoring the third himself in a 3–0 win.

 Draxler was named captain of an inexperienced Germany squad for the 2017 FIFA Confederations Cup, scoring a penalty kick in the team's opening match as they defeated Australia 3–2.
 Following Germany's title win, Draxler was awarded the Golden Ball as best player of the tournament.

-On 4 June 2018, Germany's manager Joachim Löw included Draxler in his final 23-man squad for the 2018 FIFA World Cup.
+On 4 June 2018, Germany's manager Joachim Löw named Draxler in his final 23-man squad for the 2018 FIFA World Cup in Russia.
 On 17 June, Draxler made a World Cup appearance during their opening match against Mexico in which the Germans lost 1–0.
 He then played in a 2–1 win over Sweden.
 However, Germany finished last in their group after a 2–0 loss against South Korea, and were knocked out from the group stage of the World Cup.

-Later on, Draxler was not included in Germany's squad for Euro 2020.
+Draxler was not included in Germany's 26-man squad for Euro 2020.